 Ensure you have made a note of any important numbers on your old SIM/mobile, or any data from your message folders, as well as calendar reminders as these will not be transferred with your mobile number and may be lost.

-- Fill the form, including the number you wish to transfer, the PAC code and the date you wish the transfer to take place on.
+Fill the form, including the number you wish to transfer to giffgaff, the PAC and the date you wish the transfer to take place on.
 NB this date must be within the next 14 days.
+The PAC code format is ABC123456.

-- Verify these data to avoid any delay
+Verify the data you entered to avoid any delay

 That's it, you just have to wait for the transfer to go through.

-If you request to transfer your number before 3pm, your number may be transfered on the next day.
+If you request to transfer your number before 5pm, your number may be transferred on the next day.
 Requests made on Friday are processed on Monday.
 Requests made on Saturday and Sunday are processed on Tuesday.

 Point to note : The Mobile Network Portability system does not operate on Bank Holidays.
 This means that you cannot port in to any UK network on those days.
 This is due to the 3rd party company that provides this service (Fujitsu) not operating on these days.